I guess one hike in a week isn’t the norm anymore.

 Reaching the top was definitely worth it not only because of the view, but the restaurant/café that’s waiting for you.

 Another cool part is that you don’t have to hike all the way down since you have the choice of taking the tram after you had a nice meal.

 Seeing the trail from the tram made me feel accomplished.

-The North Face trail is a must especially in the summer time.
+The North Face trail should be added to your bucket list, especially in the summertime.